isomerpages/moe-huaminpri/_about-us/School's Information.md

 ## **Our Vision and Mission**

-<center>To Be Passionate Contributors and Self-Directed Learners
+- To Be Passionate Contributors and Self-Directed Learners
-<center>To Build Nurturing Hearts, Enriching Minds, Inspiring Growths</center>
+- To Build Nurturing Hearts, Enriching Minds, Inspiring Growths